fenago/learn-java-12-programming/lab_guide/Lab_16.md

 understand what an experienced programmer is talking about, while a seasoned colleague nods and responds in kind.

-In this chapter, readers will be introduced to some Java programming jargon---the Java idioms that describe certain features, functionality, design solutions, and so on.
+In this lab, readers will be introduced to some Java programming jargon---the Java idioms that describe certain features, functionality, design solutions, and so on.
 The reader will also learn the most popular and useful practices of designing and writing application code.
-By the end of this chapter, the reader will have a solid understanding of what other Java programmers are talking about while discussing their design decisions and the functionalities they use.
+By the end of this lab, the reader will have a solid understanding of what other Java programmers are talking about while discussing their design decisions and the functionalities they use.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Java idioms, their implementation, and their usage
 -   The [equals()], [hashCode()], [compareTo()], and